jyang297/myHFsentimental_ROBERTA/README.md

 Other values were left at their defaults as listed [here](https://huggingface.co/transformers/main_classes/trainer.html#transformers.TrainingArguments).

 # Citation and contact
-Please cite [this paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3489963) (Forthcoming in the [IJRM](https://www.journals.elsevier.com/international-journal-of-research-in-marketing)) when you use our model.
+Please cite [this paper](https://www.sciencedirect.com/science/article/pii/S0167811622000477?via%3Dihub) (Forthcoming in the [IJRM](https://www.journals.elsevier.com/international-journal-of-research-in-marketing)) when you use our model.
 Feel free to reach out to [christian.siebert@uni-hamburg.de](mailto:christian.siebert@uni-hamburg.de) with any questions or feedback you may have.

 ```
 @article{hartmann2022,
   title={More than a feeling: Accuracy and Application of Sentiment Analysis},
   author={Hartmann, Jochen and Heitmann, Mark and Siebert, Christian and Schamp, Christina},
-  journal={International Journal of Research in Marketing (Forthcoming)},
+  journal={International Journal of Research in Marketing},
   year={2022}
 }
 ```